-Wife of slain deputy to gunman: Please turn yourself in
+Police say man who killed Maine deputy is in custody

-NORRIDGEWOCK, Maine (AP) — The wife of a slain deputy in Maine is imploring his killer to turn himself in, or at least reach out to police.
+NORRIDGEWOCK, Maine (AP) — Law enforcement officials say the search for man accused of killing a deputy in Maine is over.

-Sheryl Cole assured the gunman in a statement Saturday that “this is all that we’re asking of you.
-Please, please talk to us.”

-She promised to 29-year-old John Williams that he’d be treated with “dignity and respect.”
+The Maine Department of Public Safety reported Saturday that 29-year-old John Williams is in custody.

-Williams is wanted in the fatal shooting of Cpl.
-Eugene Cole.
-Law enforcement is on the fourth day of a manhunt.
+Williams was wanted in the fatal shooting early Wednesday of Cpl.
+Eugene Cole in the town of Norridgewock in central Maine.
+Police declined to say whether he’d been apprehended, or had turned himself in.

 Most Read Nation & World Stories